+The new division of Access Analytical, On Line Environmental Labs, located at 200-B Rich-Lex Drive, Lexington, SC 29072, will be utilized as a support facility.
+Equipment used for sampling includes a chlorine meter, temperature/DO meter, etc. Transportation will be provided by an Access Analytical company truck and the sample collector(s) will be one of the assigned Access field technicians.
 If issues occur in the field, the sample collector will handle these and record the issue and the corrective action in field books and/or logs.
 If the sample collector cannot fix the situation, then the Project Manager and Laboratory Director will be contacted.

-All SOPs are provided in Appendix B, which provides more specifics on both in-situ and laboratory analyzed equipment, procedure, disposal and troubleshooting.
+All SOPs are provided in Appendix B, which provides more specifics on both in-situ and laboratory analyzed equipment, operation, deployment, procedure, maintenance, disposal and troubleshooting.